LabExT/LabExT/docs/setup_automatic_movement.md

 The saved assignment is automatically applied if a new stage is added in the "Configure Stages" wizard step with the same identifier.
 There's no need for user interaction here.
 Note, however, that if the lab setup is changed, the calibration may need to be adjusted.

-The complete calibration is stored in the file `mover_calibrations.json` and is used to restore the calibration after a crash of LabExT while keeping the experiment setup the same.
+The a complete calibration is stored in the file `mover_calibrations.json` and is used to restore the calibration after a restart of LabExT while keeping the experiment setup the same.
 The calibrations are chip sensitive, which means that saved calibrations can only be restored if the chip is the same after the restart.

 #### Calibrations are restored as follows: